My trip to the kingdom of shoes: factory outlets and a world championship

 I couldn't help but think of the equivalents we have in France: Weston, Corthay, and obviously Aubercy.

-The World Skating and Booting Championship
+The World Championship in Skating and Bootmaking

-• around 1,000 visitors over one day
+• around 1,000 visitors per day

 • 10 shoe brands that exhibited

-• fun fact: 90 pairs were sold during the day, for a total of €43,000
+• Fun fact: 90 pairs were sold during the day, for a total of €43,000

-There were two events: skating and booting.
+There were two events: patina and bootmaking.

-Given that it is a recent and very "niche" event, it is difficult to measure its impact, but it is clear that for the winners, it is a consecration in the calceophile community, and it allows them to enjoy 'high visibility.
+Given that it is a recent and very "niche" event, it is difficult to measure its impact, but it is clear that for the winners, it is a consecration in the calceophile community, and it allows them to enjoy great visibility.

 Patina: long live France!

-Boots: a literally wearable shoe that wins
+Bootmaking: a literally unwearable shoe that wins

 Among the criteria to be respected, here are some: